dsb3/IOT-crawlspace/README.md

 Created with the Adafruit Feather Huzzah in mind.
 Probably works with a bunch of other stuff as well, but I know for a fact the code needs editing to work with ESP32.

+## Getting Started

+Copy example-config.h to private-config.h and fill in values with whatever is appropriate for your environment.

+I create a permanent DHCP mapping for my device so I can reach it by the same address every time.
+If you can do the same, do so, otherwise look into mDNS or assigning a static IP in the code.

+Compile and upload the code to a Feather Huzzah.
+Plug in the components into the pins mentioned.
+Check the output over serial console is sensible.
+Check the output over the URLs is sensible.
+Then plug it in wherever your water meter is.

 ## Sample Integration